 U. Describe how the Local Education Agency, to the extent practicable, shall provide opportunities for the informed participation of parents and family members (including parents and family members who have limited English proficiency, parents and family members with disabilities, and parents and family members of migratory children, parent and family members of homeless children, and parents and family members of immigrant children), including providing information and school reports required under section 1111 in a format and, to the extent practicable, in a language such parents understand.

 The ESL teachers and support staff are available to translate information for parents during parent meeting meetings and with written documents sent to parents.
 Also, all compacts, parental surveys, and information related to parental and family engagement opportunities are provided to the parent in their native language.

-Federal Programs Meetings May 2017 and September 2017 annual meeting for parents to discuss and review the Consolidated Plan for FY 2018 and the Parent and Family Engagement Plan for FY 2018.
-The Plans will also be available for review and comment on the district website August-September 2017.
-The school district will distribute this policy to all parents of participating Title I, Part A children on or before October 6th, 2017.
+Federal Programs Meetings September 2018 and May 2019 annual meeting for parents to discuss and review the Consolidated Plan for FY 2019.
+The school district will distribute this policy to all parents of participating Title I, Part A children on or before October 1, 2019.